vb27/RefactorHomework/README.md

 -got rid of classes for the search engine, online rep, and social media to just id and changed the css to '#' from '.'
     -there is no need to have both class and id in this case.
-    -I tried to have no id's at first but the button scrolling down broke
+    -I tried to have no id's at first but the button scrolling down broke -changed all the div tags with html semantics
+    -header, article, aside, footers to the appropriate sections